-The best VR headsets for 2024
+The best VR headsets for 2026 - Engadget

 VR newbies probably won't notice the difference much though, and that's what really matters.
 The Quest 3S is just as comfortable as the Quest 3 to wear, and it can easily access the same apps and games on the Meta Quest Store.
 There's no headphone jack either, but its built-in speakers deliver solid enveloping audio for games like Maestro, and you could also plug in a USB-C to 3.5mm adapter, or just pair wireless headphones.

-The Quest 3S can connect to gaming PCs over USB-C or wirelessly to play more intense VR experiences.
+The Quest 3S can connect to gaming PCs over USB-C or wirelessly to play more intense VR experiences, giving it strong compatibility with both standalone and PC-based setups.
 It can also wirelessly stream your gameplay to Chromecast devices, or to AirPlay devices by mirroring the Quest app from an iPhone.
-If you’re still holding onto the Quest 2, or an original Quest, the Quest 3S is precisely the inexpensive upgrade you’ve been waiting for.
+If you're still holding onto the Quest 2, or an original Quest, the Quest 3S is precisely the inexpensive upgrade you've been waiting for.

 Read our full PlayStation VR2 headset review